-Based on this, we proposed a diagnostic support system that directly targets gastric cancer using X-ray images, which have rarely been studied, and provides high explanatory power for the results \cite{Okamoto2019}.
-Thanks to the proposed stochastic gastric image augmentation (sGAIA) based on medical knowledge, this system was able to represent candidate regions of gastric cancer in a boundary-box with high accuracy.
-The recall (= sensitivity) and precision of the detected bounding boxes were 92.3\% and 32.4\%, respectively, in an evaluation using images of patients different from the training set.
-This is about 7\% higher recall than that achieved by doctors (85.5\%), and the box-by-box evaluation confirmed that the ratio of true to false detections was 1:3, which is sufficient for practical use.
-The object detection model trained with the sGAIA has achieved a practical level of accuracy, but further performance improvements are desirable.
+With this motivation, we developed a diagnostic support system that directly targets gastric cancer using X-ray images,which have received little attention in the literature, and offers high explanatory power for the results \citep{Okamoto2019}.
+Thanks to their gastric image augmentation (sGAIA) developed based on medical knowledge, this system accurately represented candidate regions of gastric cancer within bounding boxes.
+In an evaluation using images from patients not included in the training set, the recall (SE) and precision of the detected bounding boxes were 92.3\% and 32.4\%, respectively.
+This recall is about 7\% higher than that achieved by doctors (85.5\%), and a box-by-box evaluation confirmed a true-to-false detection ratio of 1:3, which is sufficient for practical use.

-Currently, widely-used object detection methods have the disadvantage of not being able to explicitly use negative data for learning, in addition to the high cost of annotation.
-When such models are used for lesion detection, only images with lesions are used for training; control images without lesions cannot be used.
-There is much room for improvement here, which is one of the main themes of the work in this paper.
-When dealing with medical images, data is expensive and we believe that actively using healthy control images that do not contain lesions for training can improve the overall ability of the model to detect lesions.
-This is equivalent to reducing the cost of annotation to achieve the same performance.
+While the object detection model trained with sGAIA reached a practical level of accuracy, further performance improvements are desirable.
+Currently, widely used object detection methods have the disadvantage of not being able to explicitly use negative (i.e., healthy control) data for training, in addition to the high cost of annotation.
+When such models are used for lesion detection, only images with lesions are used for training, while control images without lesions are excluded.
+This limitation presents an opportunity for improvement, which is a key focus of this study.
+In medical imaging, data are expensive, and we believe that actively using healthy control images for training can enhance the model's overall ability to detect lesions, thereby effectively reducing annotation costs while maintaining performance.